 - We ask that students schedule the exam at approximately the time that the class will test.
 This is to ensure that there is no communication between students who have seen the test before their peers.
 We can only proctor from 8:30 am until 4:30 pm when our office closes.

 - Any permission to test on alternate days or times must be provided in writing by the instructor.
 Evening classes are an exception; students will have to test outside the class session in order to be proctored during our open hours.

-- Completed tests can be picked up by you, sent through inter-office mail or brought back to you by the student.
+- Completed tests can be picked up by Faculty, sent through Campus mail, or brought back to you by the student.
 In the latter situation, the test will be in a secure envelope.

 - Meet with instructor to discuss a plan for testing accommodations.

 - Arrive on time for tests.
 If the student arrives late, that time will be deducted from the test time.

 When students are approved to receive exam accommodations in an online testing environment, the only part of the stated testing accommodations that usually apply would be the extended time.
 Arrangements like “Testing Center” and “may need access to food & fluids” would be arranged by the student’s choice of location and time structure during the test.